oracle-livelabs/oci/oci-stack-monitoring-getstarted/01-access-env/access-env.md

 ### Prerequisites

-* Internet access from a laptop/device with a chrome browser (preferred) and Oracle Single Sign On account to use a LiveLabs workshop.
-An Oracle LiveLabs Event code or Green Button assigned account and tenancy
+* Internet access from a laptop/device with a chrome browser (preferred)
+* An Oracle Single Sign On account to use a LiveLabs workshop.
+* An Oracle LiveLabs Event code or Green Button assigned account and tenancy

 ## Task 1: Log in to the workshop tenancy